Luke Pearson

 Luke Pearson (born 12 October 1987) is a British illustrator, cartoonist, and comic book writer best known for the Hilda series of comics for Nobrow Press, and Hilda, the Netflix series based on the comics.
 He has also storyboarded episodes of the Cartoon Network series Adventure Time, during its fifth and seventh seasons.

 Early life

 Luke Pearson was born in Stockton-on-Tees, but grew up mainly in Tamworth.
 His father worked in IT and his mother was a solicitor's secretary.
 In their spare time, his father played and recorded music and his mother painted.
+Pearson went to Loughborough University where he graduated with a Bachelor of Arts Degree in Illustration.